ccb-hms/workbench-python-workshop/episodes/10-dataframes.md

 ```

 Now let's say we want to do something a bit more complicated.
-As opposed to getting the top 10 genes across all samples, we want to instead get genes which have high expression for each timepoint.
+As opposed to getting the top 10 genes across all samples, we want to instead get genes which had the highest absolute expression change from 0 to 4 days.

 To do that, we need to load in the sample metadata as a separate dataframe: